City of Dreams (film): Production

 In February 2023, it was reported that Yalitza Aparicio was going to serve as an executive producer on the American-Mexican drama thriller film titled Dreamers, and that Jason Patric had joined the cast.

 In October 2023, it was announced that Roadside Attractions had acquired the distribution rights to now-retitled City of Dreams, written and directed by Mohit Ramchandani in his directorial debut.

 Release

 City of Dreams had its world premiere at the Mammoth Film Festival on March 5, 2023.
 It was originally scheduled to release in the United States on April 5, 2024, but was pushed back to August 30, 2024.

 Reception

 Box office

 In the United States and Canada, City of Dreams was released alongside Afraid, Slingshot, 1992, and Reagan.
 It debuted to $1.4 million over the four-day Labor Day weekend.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 14 out of 100, based on 5 critics, indicating "overwhelming dislike".